Back to Top

 Giving power back to the council and giving a voice back to the people doesn't mean abdicating the very real responsibilities that come with the mayoral role.
 Being strong in the ways and circumstances where it's appropriate is equally important.

-It's the duty of the mayor, as meeting chair, to know parliamentary procedure and the specific rules adopted by the council and to enforce them, fairly and equally.
-In my long-ago position as a city secretary, I was also the parliamentarian for our city, so I understand the complexities of Roberts' Rules and as the chair of the Rules of Procedure subcommittee, I know those rules and pledge to conduct all meetings according to them.
+• It's the duty of the mayor, as meeting chair, to know parliamentary procedure and the specific rules adopted by the council and to enforce them, fairly and equally.
+In my long-ago position as a city secretary, I was also the parliamentarian for our city, so I understand the complexities of Roberts' Rules and as the chair of the Rules of Procedure subcommittee, I know those rules and promise to conduct all meetings according to them.